uzh/z-pool-tool/doc/ARCHITECTURE.md

 ### Infrastructure

+Infrastructure components don't contain any business logic and are generic enough to be re-used in other projects.

 #### Authorization
+The authorization component ensures that person can only do send commands and queries they are allowed to send.

+##### Dependencies
+- `Cache`

 #### Customization
+The customization component is a generic library that can be used to add custom fields to entities.
+The custom fields can be managed at runtime without the need to apply database schema migrations.

 #### Activity Log
+The activity log keeps track of all actions done by super admins, recruiters and experimenters.

 #### Messaging
+The messaging component implements various messaging channels such as email and SMS.

+##### Dependencies
+- SMS Gateway
+- E-Mail Transport (SMTP)
+- Queue Worker

 #### Calendar
+The calendar component provides a calendar.

 # Code
 This section describes implementation details of parts of the system.